zelanko/sql-docs.ru-ru/docs/t-sql/statements/restore-statements-transact-sql.md

    } = { 'physical_backup_device_name' |
       @physical_backup_device_name_var }
 }
 Note: URL is the format used to specify the location and the file name for the Microsoft Azure Blob.
-Although Microsoft Azure storage is a service, the implementation is similar to disk and tape to allow for a consistent and seemless restore experince for all the three devices.
+Although Microsoft Azure storage is a service, the implementation is similar to disk and tape to allow for a consistent and seamless restore experience for all the three devices.
 <files_or_filegroups>::=
 {
    FILE = { logical_file_name_in_backup | @logical_file_name_in_backup_var }